Iran University of Medical Sciences • Journals

 Transparency

-• Who is eligible for waivers or discounts
+• Eligibility for waivers or discounts

-• When in the process APCs are discussed
+• When APCs are discussed

-Interlibrary loan (ILL) & text/data mining
+Interlibrary loan & text/data mining

 Library use & mining